HMS Magicienne’s survival, 1831

 The horror of fire at sea, by James Francis Danby (1816-1875)

 HMS Magicienne was built for the Royal Navy in 1812 as a fifth-rate 36-gun frigate.
 She was subjected to radical reconstruction in 1831 by being ”razeed” – a process that removed an entire deck.
-This changed her classification to a sixth-rage, mounting 24 thirty-two pounder guns.
-Modification appears to have bene so successful that, according to one account, “the Magicienne became the talk of the Navy, not only for her sailing powers, but her seaworthiness and internal comfort.”
+This changed her classification to a sixth-rate, mounting 24 thirty-two pounder guns.
+Modification appears to have been so successful that, according to one account, “the Magicienne became the talk of the Navy, not only for her sailing powers, but her seaworthiness and internal comfort.”
 In this form she was to continue to provide good service until being finally broken up in 1845.

 Following her rebuild Magicienne was to be commanded for four years by Captain – later Admiral –James Hanway Plumridge (1787-1863), a veteran of Trafalgar who would later see service at senior level during the Crimean War.
 It was to his cool head – and to that of an un-named marine – that Magicienne was to owe her survival soon after taking over.
 The story is told in the classic “Deeds of Naval Daring” by Edward Giffard (1812-1867) and though some details are tantalisingly absent – such as the location of the incident – a clear impression given of just how closely disaster was avoided.